 Segmenting and charting risks

 Identify who the customer is, their needs and how they like to receive communications – electronically or by post.
 Once all the necessary information is clear, it is possible to filter and then allocate the filtered information to different segments.
 Then you can design automatic dunning processes and actions on the basis of this segmentation, the risks, and the amount owed.
-Communications to a customer who systematically pays late should of course be completely different to those sent to a customer who has missed paying the invoice once.
+Communications to a customer who systematically pays late should, of course, be completely different from those sent to a customer who has missed paying the invoice once.
 By establishing these processes, the software can ensure that the right ‘tailor-made’ communication is sent to the right customer.
 Never forget that both customers want a positive experience – and a one-size-fits-all solution is no help with this.